thenatural86/streams-client/README.md

 # My Stream
-My Stream is an interactive web application that allows a user to create a live streaming video and have it played and viewed by other users in their own web browser.
+My Stream is an interactive web application that allows a user to create, view, edit and delete their own live streaming video using Open Broadcaster Software.
 ## Motivation
-As a fan of websites that use live streaming technology such as twitch.com and youtube.com,I have always wanted to implement this technology in my own projects and this is the result of that.
+As a fan of websites that use live streaming technology such as twitch.tv and youtube.com, I have always wanted to implement this technology in my own projects and this is the result of that.
 ## Build Status
 Complete
 ## Tech/Frameworks Used